Ostensions Septennales Limousines

 Practical Information

-Procession locations
+Procession Locations

 Access to Limoges

-By train: Limoges-Bénédictins station (Paris-Toulouse, Bordeaux-Lyon lines).
+By train: Limoges-Bénédictins station (Paris-Toulouse and Bordeaux-Lyon lines).

-By car: A20 (Paris-Toulouse) and A87/RN147 (Poitiers-Limoges) motorways.
+By car: A20 motorway (Paris-Toulouse) and A87/RN147 (Poitiers-Limoges).

 Free access to all processions and ceremonies.